Senior's Car Plows Into Fair Lawn Convenience Store (PHOTOS)

 No other injuries were reported, either.

-The Toyota Corolla barreled into the Quick Mart in a mini-shopping center on Broadway shortly before 10 a.m.
+The Toyota Avalon barreled into the Quick Mart in a mini-shopping center on Broadway shortly before 10 a.m.

 Borough police and firefighters -- including members of the Fair Lawn Rescue Squad -- responded.